In the Kitchen: Prevent the Spread of Infection

 Lather your hands well.

-Wash all surfaces, including between your fingers, the backs of your hands,
+Wash all surfaces, including between your fingers, the palms and backs of your hands,

 wrists, and under your fingernails.